cloudposse/atmos/website/docs/integrations/atlantis.md

             - run: terraform apply $PLANFILE
 ```

-Using the config, project and workflow templates, atmos generates a separate atlantis project for each atmos component in every stack:
+Using the config, project and workflow templates, atmos generates a separate atlantis project for each atmos component in every stack.

 By running: